manuelhenke/henkebyte/README.md

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).

+### `content`

+Store your content as Markdown, JSON, YAML or CSV files and fetch it through a MongoDB like API, acting as a Git-based Headless CMS.

+More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/content).

 ### `layouts`

 Layouts are a great help when you want to change the look and feel of your Nuxt app, whether you want to include a sidebar or have distinct layouts for mobile and desktop.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/layouts).

+### `middleware`

+The middleware directory contains your application middleware.
+Middleware lets you define custom functions that can be run before rendering either a page or a group of pages (layout).

+More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/middleware).

 ### `pages`